 Lesson learned: Focus on moving one metric at a time.
 This simplifies every single decision you make and helps prioritize which actions to take.”

-So if you already know (especially from our previous courses) how to get website and blog traffic, it’s time to start studying this very important metric: “Lead Growth”.
+So if you already know (especially if you followed some of our other courses) how to get website and blog traffic, it’s time to start studying this very important metric: “Lead Growth”.

 You need to grow the number of leads that you are getting.